codophilic/LearnSpring/Spring Concepts.md

 # About Spring
 - The Spring framework is a set of tools and libraries for building Java applications.
 It provides a way to simplify the development of complex enterprise applications by providing a set of pre-built modules that handle common tasks, such as managing objects and handling database transactions, and providing a web application framework.
 By using Spring, developers can focus on writing business logic and let the framework handle the low-level details of infrastructure.
-- Spring framework The Spring framework can be considered as a collection of sub-frameworks, example if we want to build a web module, we have a collection of Spring MVC, if we want to build a REST APIs we have Spring REST, if we want to secure the application we have Spring Security.
-So like these there are multiple sub-frameworks which together becomes a collections, thus giving a Spring framework.
+- The Spring framework can be considered as a collection of sub-frameworks, example if we want to build a web module, we have a collection of Spring MVC, if we want to build a REST APIs we have Spring REST, if we want to secure the application we have Spring Security.
+So like this there are multiple sub-frameworks which together becomes a collections, thus giving a Spring framework.
 - In Spring, POJOs are used extensively as the building blocks of the application.
 Spring leverages POJOs in several ways.

 <details>